 Most houses built after 1964 should have a concrete/clay inner liner in which case you probably don't need to reline unless there is a problem with your existing system.

 Older houses will normally just be exposed brick inside - it is not a legal requirement to line these older chimneys unless they are leaking, but there are often advantages to lining such as increased draw, piece of mind of having a sealed system top to bottom, reduced risk of chimney fire or leakage etc.

 The existing chimney/flue should be swept clean before any stove installation and checked for condition and correct operation.
 A smoke pellet should be burned at the bottom to check for any leaks or blockages.
 Your local chimney sweep should be able to advise on your chimney condition if you are not sure.

 We always advise that chimneys in older properties should be lined.

-You must notify Building Control prior to installing any chimney (unless you are approved to self certify, as are Hetas engineers).
+You must notify Building Control prior to installing any chimney (unless you are approved to self certify, such as HETAS engineers).